 Sadly it can take these people years to realize you were right in removing them from your order or group.
 I instinctively knew certain former members of my coven weren’t growing and that Demonolatry (at least in a group setting) wasn’t the right path for them.
 I knew when it was time for those members to move on.
 Sometimes there’s no easy way to get this to happen.
 Sometimes it can require a group leader kick someone out of his/her life (and/or their group) knowing everyone will be better off for it down the road.
 It’s not easy, that’s for sure.

 The same could be said for friendships or business associates.
 Relationships need to be mutually beneficial for them to be healthy and to thrive.
 A relationship should end once it’s clear one party needs more than the other can provide.
 Or when only one person is giving and another is just taking (and taking and taking).
 Or when you notice one person isn’t growing in the relationship and the relationship itself is causing one of the parties to stagnate.
 Perhaps this is an over-simplification, but it’s the general gist.
-A good example of a business application of this was when I realized I had to leave Lulu as my primary printer once it became clear to me they couldn’t give me what my publishing company needed with regards to distribution.
+A good example of a business application of this was when I realized I had to leave Lulu as my primary printer once it became clear to me they couldn’t give me what my publishing company needed with regards to distribution and compensation.
 My business had become stagnant and wasn’t growing.
 So while I still use Lulu as a secondary printing service, I have moved on to other printing sources to do my primary distribution because it’s more lucrative a relationship.
 As a result, my business grew.
 This is true for all things in life.

 Is it fair?
 Again – probably not.
 But then life isn’t fair.